RLMP44/rails-cafe-api/README.md

-An API created in Ruby, used in Def Friendly Cafes App.
+An API created in Ruby, used in Dev Friendly Cafes App.